Using the Internet at the Library

 The maxmium reservation time is 60 minutes.

-No more than 1 or 2 customers may use a workstation at one time.
+No more than 2 customers may use a workstation at one time.

 You may lock your computer if you need to step away from it for a short time.
-Time spent locked will be counted against your daily time limit.
+Time spent locked is counted against your daily time limit.

 Printing costs 15 cents per page.